ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 - `resource_plan_id`: In this context this is `databases-for-mongodb-enterprise`
 - `target`: The IBM Cloud region where the new database will be deployed, e.g. `eu-gb`.
 Cross region restores are supported, except for restoring a `eu-de` backup to another region.

 Additionally, a `parameters` object can be supplied with the following fields:

-- `point_in_time_recovery_deployment_id`: The source deployment's ID (also known as the CRN)
+- `point_in_time_recovery_deployment_id`: The source deployment's ID (also known as the CRN).
-- `point_in_time_recovery_time`: The point in time to which the backup is restored to, in the format `%Y-%m-%dT%H:%M:%SZ`, e.g. `2024-05-10T08:15:00Z`.
-Leave blank to get the latest restorable point.
-To restore to the latest available point-in-time use `"point_in_time_recovery_time":""`.
+- `point_in_time_recovery_time`: The point in time to which the backup is restored to, in the format `%Y-%m-%dT%H:%M:%SZ`, for example, `2024-05-10T08:15:00Z`.
+Leave this field blank to get the latest restorable point.
-- `version`: The database version, e.g. "6.0".
-Leave blank to use the latest, preferred version.
+- `version`: The database version, for example, "6.0".
+Leave this field blank to use the latest, preferred version.
-- `key_protect_key`: id (CRN) of the Key Protect resource used.
-Optional, for BYOK encryption.
+- `key_protect_key`: ID (CRN) of the Key Protect resource used.
+This field is optional, for BYOK (Bring Your Own Key) encryption.
 - `members_host_flavor`: The instance host size that you want to deploy.
 If not supplied, the new instance will be created with the same RAM and CPU as the source instance.
-See the table [here](/docs/databases-for-mongodb?topic=databases-for-mongodb-provisioning&interface=cli) for available values.
+See the [table](/docs/databases-for-mongodb?topic=databases-for-mongodb-provisioning&interface=cli) for available values.

 The point-in-time-recovery timestamp must be formatted as follows: `%Y-%m-%dT%H:%M:%SZ`.
 {: important}

 ### Restoring a backup with Terraform
 {: #restore-terraform}